 2012summer/rok8mmftxsm.jpg

 This NEX fisheye lens is the best I've ever tested period!
 The mid-sections and corners are quite sharp even when used wide open, which is great---most fisheye lenses are mushy outside the centers unless stopped down hard!
 It's a manual use lens, but read the review to find out how easy it is to use.
-For NEX system only.
+For 'E' mount system only.

 Review More info